 Our fees are based on your estimated value of work, labor, and materials.
 Use our fee estimator to calculate your permit fees.

 We will expedite your application for an emergency repair permit.
 Please come to the Applicant’s Service Center to discuss your project.
-(You may need a letter from a structural or geotechnical engineer stating that your project is an emergency.)
+You will need a letter from a structural or geotechnical engineer stating that your project is an emergency.